 - Short naps- like power naps.
 Not late in the day.
 90 minutes being the longest because that is a sleep cycle.

 - Sleep hygiene- well we have serious issues with sleep as is, so always a go idea to have good sleep hygiene.

 - Stress reduction- I think this is always on the list and likely because the fatigue is caused by a lot of other factors including pain, so reducing stress can sometimes help manage our other symptoms.

 There isn’t an easy way to deal with this if you have a semblance of a life.
-Fatigue is substantially worse than other people thing it is.
+Fatigue is substantially worse than other people think it is.
 Just a wee bit tired are you?
 No, I am so fatigued my body craves a thousand year nap.
 Exercise does make me fatigued, not sure how it makes it better.
 Immediately after I have exercise fatigue, where I can barely walk from ten minutes of exercise.
-I would say it is better at help me sleep than anything, so I do that at night.
+I would say it is better at helping me sleep than anything, so I do that at night.

 I would say the most important tips on that list are giving yourself recovery time, for anything.
 Go out on a Saturday, not a Sunday if you work, you need the Sunday for recovery time.
-And pacing, because pacing is the only thing we can do with extreme fatigue, we cannot push ourselves.
+And pacing, because the pacing is the only thing we can do with extreme fatigue, we cannot push ourselves.